wormhole-foundation/wormhole/sui/token_bridge/README.md

 }
 ```

 Accordingly, we define the following functions for initiating and completing transfers.
-There is a version of each for wrapped and native coins, because we can't store info about `CoinType` within `BridgeState`.
+There is a version of each for wrapped and native coins, because we can't store info about `CoinType` within `State`.
 There does not seem to be a way of introspecting the CoinType to determine whether it represents a native or wrapped asset.
 In addition, we have to use either a `TreasuryCapStore` or `CoinStore` depending on whether we want to initiate or complete a transfer for a native or wrapped asset, which leads to different function signatures.

 ### `complete_transfer_wrapped<T>(treasury_cap_store: &mut TreasuryCapStore<T>)`
 - Use treasury cap to mint wrapped assets to recipient